Resources and Services

 - Move to a new level - use your major's research guide.

 - Find amazing stuff that gives you an academic edge.

 - Want a digital copy of an article or a chapter from a printed book?

 - It's easy and free! (copyright limitations apply).

 - Apply Now - UO Libraries Research Award

 - Special Collections & University Archives

-- Check out the incredible unique collections on ethnic communities, Northwest politics, women in society, and social activism.
+- Check out the unique collections on ethnic communities, social activism, women in society, and Northwest politics.

-The UO Libraries can help with your academic success - Find out how
+The UO Libraries can help with your academic success.

 - The Oregon Card Program provides free borrowing to Oregonians over 16 years old.